sharath-kumar/RSKAndroidLibraries/README.md

 		// This will vibrate the device - to be more specific, the device will vibrates to an S.O.S morse code pattern - for approx 3000 millisecs
 		AlertThisDevice.vibrateThisDeviceLikeYouMeanIt(this);

+**Prevent Users From Taking Screenshots**

+If you want to prevent users from being able to take screenshots within your Apps, add this snippet of code - in the onCreate() method - of every Activity class where this behavior is desired:
+		// First - import this class
+		import net.sharathkumar.android.utils.device.screens.ThisDeviceScreen;

+		// This will vibrate the device for 500 millisecs ThisDeviceScreen.preventScreenCapture(this);

+**Allow Users From Taking Screenshots**

+If you prevented users from being able to take screenshots within your Apps but now want to allow it, add this snippet of code - in the onCreate() method - of every Activity class where this behavior is desired:
+		// First - import this class
+		import net.sharathkumar.android.utils.device.screens.ThisDeviceScreen;

+		// This will vibrate the device for 500 millisecs ThisDeviceScreen.allowScreenCapture(this);